Day 1: Meet & Greet & Stage of the Tour de Suisse

 Day 7 & 8: Ideal Postioning to see the last Mt Stages before the finish

 We are now in the heart of Switzerland’s largest Canton, Graubunden, where you get the chance to climb the stunning Albula Pass (29k/4.5%).
-If we leave early enough it should put us in front of the tour to see either the finish or allow us to station ourselves
+Our destination will put us in position to ride parts of toda's stage and arrive in time to watch the tour arrive.

-The last day of riding Watch TDS Depart Zernez, which is where we will be staying in order to see the last mountain stage start of the TDS.
+The last day of riding Watch TDS.
 Once we know the exact route we may be riding the same pass and if so you will have the option to ride ahead and station yourself for the tour to pass us en route.
-We scale Flüela Pass (13k/6.4%)

 Day 9: Departures